Watch the Quick Start Video and Start Your TigerGraph Cloud Solutions in 5 Minutes!

-TigerGraph Cloud v1 offers 7 different instances, ranging from 7 vCPUs with 15 GiB RAM, to 96 vCPUs with 768 GiB RAM.
+TigerGraph Distributed Cloud offers seven different instances, ranging from seven vCPUs with 15 GiB RAM, to 96 vCPUs with 768 GiB RAM.
 Larger graphs require more RAM.
 Higher performance calls for both more CPUs and more RAM.

 Our pricing table gives initial recommendations for which instance to start with, if you know how much data you will be loading into the graph.
 We call the input data your "raw data".
 TigerGraph reorganizes your data into a graph, encoding and compressing it.
 We have assumed that your stored graph will be about 70% of the size of your raw data.
 This is a conservative estimate; it's often smaller.

 You also need RAM for your graph querying and computation.
 Workloads vary considerable.
 In the pricing table, we recommend that your total RAM be about 1.5 times the maximum amount of raw data you think you will load.